Skip to content

 The WFP has been around since 1961 and has been the global coordinator of nationally based efforts to avoid disasters with food aid.
 Despite decades of effort to eliminate hunger, the latest estimate is that about 11% of people on the planet (about 820 million people) are suffering daily undernourishment.
 Progress at reducing undernourishment has stopped despite gains through the 1990s and 2000s.

 Developed countries sometimes offer food and aid to developing ones, but at a price.
-One American philosopher stated that addressing the needs of the poor and vulnerable is about more than moneyit is mostly about creating conditions under which prosperity and opportunity can thrive.
 When aid is offered with heavy conditions attached, like loan repayment or food for resources, it often widens the gap between rich and poor and sustains the old world order.
 This is why the work of the WFP is so vital.

 The scientific community, however, can provide a helping hand to the WFP.
 By sharing knowledge of agriculture and climate with peers in countries most vulnerable to poverty and hunger, scientists can help reduce these problems.
-By making its voice heard, science can lead by example.
-The ability to overcome food shortages that must be built into some of the poorest countries will not come from loans from wealthy countries, which may have food problems of their own, or world economic institutions.
+The ability to overcome food shortages that must be built into some of the poorest countries will not come from loans from wealthy countries.
 This ability will be built upon self-confident people using open and shared scientific knowledge to pull themselves out of their misery.

 51. What does the WFP's winning of the Nobel Peace Prize make us realize?